-Contact the Office of the President.
+Contact the Office of the President, Customer Complaints (OPCC)

-Still not satisfied?
+Still not Resolved?

-Contacting the Financial Consumer Agency of Canada (FCAC):
+Contacting the Financial Consumer Agency of Canada (FCAC)